Tristan Thompson Reportedly ‘Nervous’ To Return To L.A. With Khloe Kardashian, Her Family’s Still Very Upset

 Kardashian was initially supposed to fly back and forth from Cleveland to L.A. with her newborn daughter.
 However, since Tristan Thompson’s cheating scandal back in April, she has stayed in Ohio.
 As fans will remember, Thompson was busted cheating on Kardashian when photos and video of him kissing and groping other women surfaced online just hours before Khloe went into labor with their child.
 Since that time, multiple members of the Kardashian family have spoken out about the situation.

-Kim Kardashian claimed that she thought Tristan Thompson’s cheating scandal was “sad” and “f—ed up,” later revealing that her comments had gotten her blocked by the NBA star on social media.
+Kim Kardashian claimed that she thought Tristan Thompson’s cheating scandal was “sad” and “f***ed up,” later revealing that her comments had gotten her blocked by the NBA star on social media.
 Kris Jenner also talked about the scandal, saying that the Kardashian family was a forced to be reckoned with, and as previously reported by the Inquisitr, Kanye West references the cheating scandal on his new album.

 Meanwhile, just because Tristan Thompson is coming home to L.A. with Khloe Kardashian it doesn’t mean that he’ll be appearing on the family’s reality show.
 Sources tell Us Weekly that Tristan will not film any new episodes for KUWTK this season.